For acting enquiries contact [email protected]

 Her stage work includes seasons at Chichester Festival Theatre, playing Hoyden opposite Richard Briers as Lord Foppington, Birmingham Rep, (Viola in Twelfth Night), Sophia in Tom Jones at Watford Palace Theatre, The Children's Hour and [email protected] at Manchester Royal Exchange, and Pentecost and After Easter at the RSC.
 She also stretched her playing age range by playing Phil Nichol’s mother in The Intervention, with the Comedians Theatre Group at Edinburgh.

-She can soon be heard revealing secrets in My Teenage Diary with Rufus Hound for BBC Radio 4, and will be seen on Richard Osman’s House Of Games on BBC Two.
+She can soon be heard revealing secrets in My Teenage Diary with Rufus Hound for BBC Radio 4, and will be seen on Richard Osman’s House Of Games on BBC Two this winter.